natustx/mcporter/README.md

   // optional (11): limit, before, after, orderBy, initiativeId, ...
 ```

-Required parameters always show; optional parameters stay hidden unless (a) there are only one or two of them alongside fewer than four required fields or (b) you pass `--include-optional`.
-Whenever mcporter hides parameters it prints `Optional parameters hidden; run with --include-optional to view all fields.` so you know how to reveal the full signature.
+Required parameters always show; optional parameters stay hidden unless (a) there are only one or two of them alongside fewer than four required fields or (b) you pass `--all-parameters`.
+Whenever mcporter hides parameters it prints `Optional parameters hidden; run with --all-parameters to view all fields.` so you know how to reveal the full signature.
 Return types are inferred from the tool schema’s `title`, falling back to omitting the suffix entirely instead of guessing.

 ### Context7: fetch docs (no auth required)